Sonicbasedrop/the_vitamin_store/README.md

 # The Vitamin Store

-The Vitamin Store is an online e-commerce vitamin store.
-This site was developed for my milestone 4 project as part of the Code Institutes - Full Stack Software Development Course.<br>
+* The Vitamin Store is an online e-commerce vitamin store.
+This site was developed for my milestone 4 project as part of the Code Institutes - Full Stack Software Development Course.<br>.<br>

+* This site was built for educational purpose and no deliveries will be fulfilled.<br>
 <br>
 ![Mockup](readme_images/mockup/mockup.png)